equilpres/tampermonkey-typescript-boilerplate/README.md

 ### Tampermonkey TypeScript Boilerplate

-Minimalistic boilerplate for Tampermonkey userscripts in TypeScript.
+Boilerplate for Tampermonkey userscripts in TypeScript

 > 🌟 Svelte is included here as a small bonus.
-If you don't need it, delete all files in `src` folder except `app.ts` and `meta.*`.
+If you don't need it, delete all files in `src` folder except `app.ts` and `meta.*`

 #### Prerequisites